 A planer, also known as a thicknesser or thickness planer, is a machine that modifies the dimensions of the board.
 It does this by removing material at a predetermined thickness to make the cut-side parallel to the other side.
 However, if your board is naturally bowed, running it through a planer will reduce the thickness but will do nothing to fix the bow.
 The only way to ensure flawless parallelism is by running one side of the board over a jointer first, especially if the board is naturally curved or twisted.

 Why get either?

-You might be asking about whether you should get a jointer or a planer first for your garage workshop.
-This is also a commonly asked questioned, and the answer isn’t quite simple.
+You might be asking whether you should get a jointer or a planer first for your garage workshop.
+This is also a commonly asked question, and the answer isn’t quite simple.
 It ultimately depends on your needs.

 If you’re picking up bulk 2x4s at a retailer, then you might need a planer.
 A planer will help adjust the thickness of the board to suit your project.
 You don’t have to worry about rough edges and uneven surfaces since they’ve already been run over a jointer and planed before being put on display.

 Another scenario would be milling your lumber.
 It’s a lot easier to flatten a board by hand by shaving away the twists and turns of a board than it is to hand-plane the entire board to the desired thickness.
 In this case, we’d say that you do the flattening manually and then feed the board through a planer.